MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-classic-migrate.md

 The classic per-transaction plan will no longer be available for new storage accounts and subscriptions.
 Existing accounts will retain the plan without future features and updates, so we encourage you to move to the new plan for the enhanced features and simplified pricing.
 If your subscription or storage account already has the classic per-transaction plan enabled, it will remain active, but enabling this plan at the resource level will only be possible for these existing subscriptions.

-For those with policies enforcing the classic per-transaction plan, existing subscriptions will retain their current plan, while new subscriptions will default to the new plan.
-Once you switch to the new plan, you can no longer revert to the Defender for Storage (classic) per-transaction or per-storage account plans at the subscription or storage account level.
+If you have policies that enforce the classic per-transaction plan without specifying the per-transaction subplan, existing subscriptions will retain their current plan, while new subscriptions will default to the new plan.
+However, if you specify the per-transaction subplan, it will fail for new subscriptions.
+Once you switch to the new plan, you can no longer revert to the Defender for Storage (classic) per-transaction or per-storage account plans at either the subscription or storage account level.

+### Impact in the Defender for Storage (Classic) per-storage account

+The classic per-storage-account plan will automatically transition to the Defender for Storage plan without enabling add-on features by default.
+Storage accounts previously excluded from protected subscriptions in the per-transaction plan won't remain excluded when upgraded to the new plan.
+If you wish to disable protection on these storage accounts, you can do so in the new plan.

 ## Identify active Defender for Storage plans

 We provide three options to find out your Defender for Storage plans enablement and configuration:

-- **KQL query in Resource Graph Explorer**: Use this KQL query in the Azure portal's Resource Graph Explorer to view which plans are enabled at the subscription level:
+- **KQL query in Resource Graph Explorer**: Use this KQL query in the Azure portal's [Resource Graph Explorer](https://ms.portal.azure.com/#view/HubsExtension/ArgQueryBlade) to view which plans are enabled at the subscription level:

     ```kusto
     // DF-Storage Plans